Penetration Testing, Frequently Asked Questions

 What is a penetration test?

-- A penetration test is also known as an IT security test
+- A penetration test is an interactive security test undertaken to identify security vulnerabilities that are actually exploitable.

 Why contract for a penetration test?